carsonmcdonald/spring-ai-rag-temporal/README.md

 It is intentionally bare bones to provide just an example of the interaction between Temporal, Spring and Spring AI.

+The following is an example chat showing a question asked before adding and after adding content to the demo that contains the latest Disney theme park (as of 2025):

 ![Full Example](./assets/full-example.gif)

 While this repo is a demo that will only show Spring AI there is another repo,